-For more than 2500 years turmeric has been used by cultures in both the area of India and China as a spice and as a medicine.
+For more than 2500 years the herb turmeric has been used by cultures in both the area of India and China as a spice and as a medicine.
 Turmeric is harvested from the root of an herb that goes by many names, but has the scientific name of Curcuma longa.
 The root is dried and formed into a powder that is used as a spice in curry as well as other dishes.
 Its yellow color has also been found useful as a dye in many cultures.
 However, the greatest benefit in history has been medicinal.
 Physicians throughout history have recognized its power to aid in healing a variety of ailments.

 Today scientific research as been able to confirm the value of this herbal root and understand that its medical properties are directly related to the effect it has in reducing inflammation.